 Full task descriptions and accompanying resources are available for download in PDF format the download box on this page.

-Students categorise books into persuasive, informative or imaginative based on visual elements (one activity).
+Students categorise books into persuasive, informative or imaginative based on visual elements.

-Students learn to identify clues in a text to indicate the tone of an author (six activities)
+Students learn to identify clues in a text to indicate the tone of an author.

-Students learn how mood is represented in texts (three activities).
+Students learn how mood is represented in texts.

-Students read or view a range of short texts to identify the central theme (two activities).
+Students read or view a range of short texts to identify the central theme.

-Students learn to identify bias in texts when determining author perspective (three activities).
+Students learn to identify bias in texts when determining author perspective.

-Students determine an author’s perspective on a range of fiction, nonfiction as well as in visual texts (three activities).
+Students determine an author’s perspective in a range of fiction, nonfiction and visual texts.